 2017 also saw Sophie placed third in the prestigious Dame Malvina Major Christchurch Aria Competition and gaining acceptance into the first intake of the Dame Malvina Major Opera Studies Programme.

-Sophie was the Guest Artist for Opera in the Garden 2018 and is currently raising funds to complete her Master of Music in Performance (Voice) at the Royal College of Music in London.
-The Dame Malvina Major Foundation Auckland/Waikato Committee has since awarded $1,000 to Sophie towards this.
+Sophie was the Guest Artist for Opera in the Garden March 2018 .
 In June 2018, Sophie was a Semi-Finalist in the IFAC Honda Australian Singing Competitions and in August she received the Instituto Italiano Di Cultura Award from this competition.
-22 August at Ronald Dellow Memorial Vocal Recital Competition Finals she was awarded the audience choice and first place.
+Also in August at Ronald Dellow Memorial Vocal Recital Competition Finals, Sophie was awarded the audience choice and first place.